bytecodealliance/wasm-micro-runtime/doc/socket_api.md

 ## Patch the native code

-The first step is to add the header of the WAMR socket extension into the native source code.
+The first step is to include a header file of the WAMR socket extension in the native source code.

 ```c
 #ifdef __wasi__